fracpete/mini-weka/README.md

 PMML support and certain XML support (e.g., for serialization) was removed as well to reduced the number of dependencies.
 Finally, several classes got reverted to pre-MTJ matrix versions (PrincipalComponents, LinearRegression, GaussianProcesses, MultiVariateGaussianEstimator).
-Overall, the changes achieved a pure Java library with minimal dependencies (only java-cup-runtime).
+Overall, the changes achieved a pure Java library with minimal dependencies (only java-cup-runtime), making it a good candidate for inclusing in, e.g., Maven projects.

 ## Code base